The SDK tracks token usage for every run. Read it from the result:

 })

-For per-call analysis, RunResult.RawResponses carries each ModelResponse with its own Usage.
+For raw per-call data, RunResult.RawResponses carries each ModelResponse